What Is Obamacare? The ACA and What You Need to Know

 How It Affects You

 When does Obamacare start?
-The health insurance exchanges are open for enrollment between November 1, 2018, and December 15, 2018.
+The health insurance exchanges are open for enrollment between November 1, 2018 and December 15, 2018.
 If you miss the window, you can still use the exchanges to buy interim private insurance or apply for Medicaid.
 You can also use them to compare plans for the future.
 Some exchanges are run by states and some by the federal government.
 Keep in mind you should compare not just your monthly premium, but your anticipated overall health care costs.
 That includes annual deductible, percentage covered, and copayments.

 If you already have insurance, you can keep it if: